 Fast Facts about London On My Mind

-Here’s a quick glance at the stats for London On My Mind at its first anniversary:
+Here’s a quick glance at the stats for London On My Mind at its second anniversary:

 In the rest of this post, I’ll dive more into the history of the site and where I hope it goes in the year to come.